sandhukaran28/Noteflix/A1_response_to_criteria.md

 #### Second kind

-- **One line description:** Media artifacts generated/consumed by the pipeline (PDF/PNG/WAV/MP4/VTT).
+- **One line description:** Media artifacts generated/co    nsumed by the pipeline (PDF/PNG/WAV/MP4/VTT).
 - **Type:** Unstructured (binary files)
 - **Rationale:** Large media blobs are stored on disk with Range/206 support for downloads and streaming.
 - **Video timestamp:** 02:58 – 03:07